 Risk mitigation begins with an effective risk assessment process that distinguishes relationships and transactions that present a higher risk of money laundering or terrorist financing.
-Risk assessment processes should consider Currency Originator and Intermediary ownership, geographies, and the nature, source, location, and control of bulk currency.
-For additional information relating to risk assessments and due diligence, refer to the core overview sections "BSA/AML Risk Assessment" on pages 22 to 30 and "Customer Due Diligence" on pages 63 to 65.
+Risk assessment processes should consider currency originator and intermediary ownership, geographies, economic factors and the nature, source, location, and control of bulk currency.
+For additional information relating to risk assessments and due diligence, refer to the core overview sections "BSA/AML Risk Assessment" on page 18 and "Customer Due Diligence" on page 56.

 A U.S. bank’s policies, procedures, and processes should:

-- Determine the intended use of the relationship, the expected volumes, frequency of activity arising from transactions, sources of funds, reasonableness of volumes based on originators and shippers, and any required BSA reporting obligations (CTRs, CMIRs, etc.).
+- Determine the intended use of the relationship, the expected volumes, frequency of activity arising from transactions, sources of funds, reasonableness of volumes based on originators and shippers (e.g., based on size, location, strategic focus, customer base, geographic footprint), economic and regulatory conditions that may affect currency circulation and any required BSA reporting obligations (CTRs, CMIRs, etc.).

 - Identify the characteristics of acceptable and unacceptable transactions, including circumstances when the bank will or will not accept bulk currency shipments.